DesignOps & Leadership

 DesignOps includes the engineering of what is being communicated in the UX Playbook.
 Here are 3 areas of how I managed DesignOps at GS1 Canada

-Established a User Persona Bank as a centralized resource for UX and Product teams.
+Established a centralized Persona Bank for UX and Product teams.

-Strengthened Storytelling Skills through persona-driven templates like user journeys, empathy maps, and stakeholder maps.
+Strengthened storytelling with persona-driven tools such as user journeys, empathy maps, and stakeholder maps.

 Developed persona-driven operation design using Smaply, SharePoint, and Azure DevOps to align user stories with actual user needs.